ibrasln/ibosh-engine-test/README.md

  Ensure your code runs smoothly with the built-in validation methods.
 Use these tools during Unity's OnValidate() phase to identify and fix common issues early in development.

 ## Streamlined Debugging
  Simplify your debugging workflow with easy-to-use methods for logging messages, errors, and warnings.
-Ibosh Custom Debugger helps you debug efficiently and effectively, speeding up your development process.
+It helps you debug efficiently and effectively, speeding up your development process.

 ## Conditional Debugging
  Control when your debug messages appear by leveraging Unity's isDebugBuild option.
 Messages are displayed only when needed, reducing clutter and distractions during development.